56kcloud/traefik-training/02-Configure-Traefik/traefik-configuration.md

 ## 1. Static Configuration using File configuration
-1. Open you Terminal window and change to the `02-Traefik-Overview` folder
+1. Clean up previous Lab.
+Open you Terminal window and change to the `01-Traefik-Overview` directory.
+Stop the previous section Lab `docker-compose stop`
+2. Change to the `02-Configure-Traefik` folder
-2. Open the `docker-compose.file.yml` file in your favorite editor and review how Docker starts Traefik using the file configuration
+3. Open the `docker-compose.file.yml` file in your favorite editor and review how Docker starts Traefik using the file configuration
-3. From the `02-Traefik-Overview` directory execute this command -> `docker-compose -f docker-compose.file.yml up -d`
+4. From the `02-Traefik-Overview` directory execute this command -> `docker-compose -f docker-compose.file.yml up -d`
-4. Review the logs output `docker-compose logs`
+5. Review the logs output `docker-compose -f docker-compose.file.yml logs`
-5. Stop and clean-up `docker-compose stop`
+6. Stop and clean-up `docker-compose -f docker-compose.file.yml stop`

 ### File static config code snippet